Divy1211/BinaryFileParser/docs/pages/tutorial/pcap_parser.md

 !!! question "Why do we have two different syntaxes for defining defaults?"
     What stops us from using `default = PcapHeader()`?
 There are two reasons:

-        - The `PcapHeader` instance has no way to know what struct version it is in (this will make more sense in the next section on struct versioning in this tutorial)
+    - The `PcapHeader` instance has no way to know what struct version it is in (this will make more sense in the next section on struct versioning in this tutorial).
     - If done this way, every default instance of a `PcapFile` would point to the same `PcapHeader`.
-Read more about this [here](https://stackoverflow.com/questions/64136035/why-should-i-set-a-function-list-argument-as-empty-or-none-instead-of-using-a-no)
+Read more about this [here](https://stackoverflow.com/questions/64136035/why-should-i-set-a-function-list-argument-as-empty-or-none-instead-of-using-a-no).

 At this point, the full code looks like: